 Introduction

-The legume known as pigeon pea (Cajanus cajanL.
+The legume crop pigeon pea (Cajanus cajanL.
 Millsp.) is a member of the Fabaceae family.
 "Red gram, Arhar, Tur, Congo pea, Gunga pea, Turvarica, or No-eye pea" are some other common names (Sheela, 2013).
 In India, pigeon pea is the most significant pulse crop.
 Numerous diseases, including, Alternaria leaf spot, Phytophthora blight, Sterility mosaic, and wilt, affect it.
 F. udum is the cause of the extremely damaging soil-borne disease pigeonpea wilt.
 It is the most significant issue in India's pigeonpea-growing regions, particularly in Uttar Pradesh, Madhya Pradesh, Bihar, and Maharashtra.
 Although the disease first affects immature seedlings, the blooming and podding stages are when the greatest death rate happens.
 However, if pigeonpea is grown in the same field regularly, the disease may spread throughout the entire field from its initial spots.
 The fungus Fusarium udum causes wilt disease, which seriously reduces pigeonpea productivity.
 However, wilt in the pre-podding stage caused a loss of nearly 100% of the individual plant, at the podding stage it was 67%, and at the pre-harvest stage it was 29.5% (Kannaiyan J and Nene YL.
 1981).Fusarium wilt is distinguished by wilting of the afflicted plants and noticeable internal browning or blackening of the xylem vessels that extend from the root system to the stems.
 Partial wilting and patches of dead plants were observed to be widespread in the fields during the advanced phases of plant development.
 The current study included an in vitro assessment of fungicides for the treatment of Fusarium oxysporum f. sp. udum, which causes wilt disease in Pigeonpea.The F. udum is host specific to pigeon pea (Patel et al., 2011) and can survive in soil under wilted plant stubble for a long period.
 The best way of wilt management is by growing resistant varieties.

 1.1 Symptoms of wilt in pigeon pea